Carl-Henric/MS2_Guardians_Pairs_Game/README.md

 _Overview_

 The aim of the project is to provide a simple, fun, interactive pairs game, for users of all ages to enjoy.
-The game will have a ‘Guardians of the Galaxy’ theme, the game will be designed to appeal to fans of the comic or films!
+The game will have a ‘Guardians of the Galaxy’ theme, and will be designed to appeal to fans of the comic or films!
 The game is designed to be suitable for use on all devices, from desktop to mobile.
 The game will operate in a similar way to most pairs/memory games, where the user will click on two cards to see the images underneath.
 If the two images match, the user has successfully matched a pair, and the cards will remain revealed, however if there is no match, the cards will flip back over.
 The aim of the game is to match all cards, at which point the game is complete.